tinacms/tina.io/content/docs/reference/toolkit/fields/image.md

 **Gatsby**

 Below is an example of how a `image` field could be defined in a Gatsby Remark form.
-Read more on passing in form field options in the [Gatsby Markdown Docs](/guides/gatsby/git/customize-form).

 ```javascript
 const BlogPostForm = {